Things I wish I knew as a First-Time Author | #BlogchatterEbook

-It was around the same time last year when my relationship with Blogchatter started.
+It was around the same time couple of years back when my relationship with Blogchatter started.
 They had announced their annual BlogchatterEbook Carnival, which transforms a blogger to a self-published author.
 Since I didn’t have much time to create new content for the Ebook and I desperately wanted to test publishing waters; I decided to edit and compile the existing top blog posts from my blog ‘The contemplation of a Joker’ and give this activity a real chance.

 For the second year running, I am proud to be considered a mentor for this year’s #BlogchatterEbook and I am here to help you out with your doubts and queries.
-Since the last years’ affair was so rushed for me there were many questions and things that bothered me right before compiling and putting the content in a book format.
+Since the last years’ (2018) affair was so rushed for me there were many questions and things that bothered me right before compiling and putting the content in a book format.
 There are multiple questions that pop up from what font to use, what should be the order of the content, how to go about formatting the content, what is the ideal word limit and so on.

 Based on my experience from last year and the questions I have been getting, I am writing this post on the ‘Things I wish I knew as a first-time author’.

 I want to begin by saying; this is YOUR book and is a reflection of you.
 You are here to have fun and make sure you enjoy the journey from a Blogger to a published Author.
 There are no set mandatory rules, just a set of guidelines to help you come up with a better version of your book.
 Many people get scared because of the guidelines and never publish the book itself.

 Just remember – Every Criticism is good criticism if you are a writer.
 Reach out to as many people as possible and ask them if they can give feedback for your work.
 That will certainly help in boosting confidence and correcting errors.
 Even if you aren’t finding people to dedicate time for you, do a couple of thorough self-reviews.